 - studying an undergraduate or postgraduate (including honours) degree as an active student;

-- enrolled in a CSU course as a Commonwealth supported student (full fee paying students are not eligible);
+- enrolled in a Charles Sturt University course as a Commonwealth supported student (full fee paying students are not eligible);

 - enrolled as an internal or online student;

 - enrolled as a full time or part time student;

 - a commencing or continuing student, continuing students must have a Grade Point Average (GPA) of 3.0 or higher;

 - an Australian citizen, a New Zealand citizen, a permanent Australian resident or a student with an Australian permanent visa;

 - in financial need (see guidelines)